Pavel4e5/zapret2/docs/manual.en.md

 # nfqws2

-## General Principles for Setting Parameters
+## General principles for setting parameters

 All `nfqws2` parameters are passed via the command line or loaded from a file using the same format.
 `nfqws2` utilizes the standard `getopt_long_only` parser.